 Meet the team.

 Mary Conlon is an associate producer on “Mai American.”
 Mary is a video journalist based in New York City.
 She graduated from the Craig Newmark Graduate School of Journalism at CUNY with her Master’s in Spanish-language Journalism in December of 2020.
 Her written and visual stories have been published by Univision, City Limits, the NYCity News Service, iPondr, and Latino Rebels, and her documentary short titled “Jornada” screened at the Queens World Film Festival this past June.
-In addition to her work as a freelance videographer, she previously interned with the documentary team at Reveal from The Center for Investigative Reporting.
-Currently, she is the Storytelling Fellow for the Times Square Alliance.
+In addition to her work as a freelance videographer, she previously interned with the documentary team at Reveal from The Center for Investigative Reporting and was the Storytelling Fellow for the Times Square Alliance.

 Ariel Goodman is an impact producer on “Mai American.”
 Ariel Goodman is multimedia artist and investigative journalist based in Philadelphia whose work centers on community media and collaborative journalism.
 Most recently she worked as a Tow Fellow at The Marshall Project to create collaborative accountability journalism with communities impacted by the criminal justice system.
 Previously she managed award-winning community media programs across Philadelphia, including Atrévete, a bilingual community TV project, and Hear Us Out, the first youth radio show on LPFM 106.5FM.
 Ariel’s journalism has appeared in outlets such as ProPublica, The Associated Press, El Pais, Univision, and more.
 She has her masters degree in Documentary and Spanish language journalism from the Craig Newmark School of Journalism at CUNY.
 Ariel creates and teaches media as a tool for community members to understand themselves and each other, and a basis for collectively imagining, creating, and fighting for the world they want to live in.